Discover valuable insights and strategies to maximize your savings with the Thrift Savings Plan (TSP).

 Investment Options

-The Thrift Savings Plan (TSP) offers a range of investment options, allowing participants to tailor their portfolios to their financial goals and risk tolerance.
+The Thrift Savings Plan (TSP) provides various investment options, enabling participants to customize their portfolios according to their financial goals and risk preferences.
 Here are the available investment choices:

 Understanding these investment options enables TSP participants to construct a diversified portfolio aligned with their financial objectives and risk preferences.